Advantages of Direct Composite Resin Veneers When Masking Tooth Discoloration Restorations

 Due to its inherent translucency, the composite resin is limited in its opaquing ability, especially in thin sections.
 Specialized opaquers must be employed when masking discoloration to increase value and decrease chroma.

 Opaquers are highly pigmented resins containing metal oxides responsible for opacification.
 These metal oxides are usually titanium or aluminum oxide and achieve increased opacity by increasing absorption and scattering light within the resin.
+Opaque chromatics may be sub-divided into:

 - Flowable Opaquers: These are opaque resins with similar viscosity to flowable composite resin.
 An example would be Kulzer Venus Baseliner.
 I use these where masking of discoloration is required in a very thin section.
-The resin is typically applied in thin layers with a brush and light cured between layers.
+The resin is typically applied in thin layers with a brush and light-cured between layers.

 Clinical Tips: Applying Flowable Opaquers

-The opaquer is usually applied with a No. 3 artist's brush or Tokuyama No. 24 brush.
+The opaquer is usually applied with a No. 3 artist’s brush or Tokuyama No. 24 brush.
 Initially, the brush is loaded, which means it is dipped into a composite modeling resin (e.g., BISCO modeling resin).
 Loading the brush leads to a more even application of the opaquer.
 Excess modeling resin is removed by wiping the brush on gauze.
 The opaquer is then applied in multiple thin, even layers polymerizing each layer before the next application.
 The opaquer is applied from gingival to incisal, taking care to avoid pooling.
 Usually, 3-5 layers are required, according to a 2013 paper by J.S.
-An.
+An. - According to Felippe and Baratieri, care should be taken to allow a minimal thickness of 0.4 mm for the layering of the resin veneer after the opaquer application is completed.

 Bleach Gone Bad: A Case Study